gomlx/bsplines/README.md

-# Package bsplines: B-Spline support for Go
+# B-Spline function support for Go

 This library provides 2 implementations of [B-Spline](https://en.wikipedia.org/wiki/B-spline) using the same API: one that evaluates in CPU (slower) and one using [`GoMLX`](https://github.com/gomlx/gomlx) for ML and/or accelerators.